How Much Do Cash Buyers Pay in North Carolina? (2026 Data)

 Why Location Matters So Much

-The numbers above reveal a consistent pattern: the gap between a single-buyer offer and a marketplace offer scales with home value.
-On a $425,000 Raleigh home, the gap is $85,000.
-On a $225,000 Fayetteville home, it's $45,000.
-But the underlying principle is the same — more investor demand equals more competition equals better offers.
+The numbers above reveal a consistent pattern: the gap between a lowball offer and a data-based offer scales with house value.
+On a $425,000 Raleigh house, the gap is $85,000.
+On a $225,000 Fayetteville house, it is $45,000.
+But the underlying principle is the same: stronger buyer demand supports higher offers as a share of value.

 What Cash Buyers Pay by Buyer Type